 International Zone Names

 If your native spoken language is not supported by Alexa, it's likely that you will use either British or American English as the language setting on your Echo(s).
-However, the zone names as displayed on your Evotouch — and therefore reported by TCC to the skill — are most likely to be in your native language, meaning Alexa will not understand them in spoken commands.
+However, the zone names as displayed on your Evotouch — and therefore reported by TCC to the skill — are most likely to be in your native language, meaning Alexa will not understand them in spoken commands (they'll be fine for touch-activated commands on the Widget or the skill-UI).

 The concept can also be useful if your zone names are already in English but e.g. strongly abbreviated so that fuzzy-matching a zone name fails.
 In that case, you can define an alias for just that zone with the name spelled out in full for Alexa to comprehend.